Update: We've got new rumours about the iPad Pro's screen, processor and possibly a new name.

 iPad Pro release date

-The latest rumour is that the iPhone 6 was to blame for the iPad Pro delay.
+So why isn't it here already?
+Another rumour claims the iPhone 6 was to blame for the iPad Pro delay.
 According to the Wall Street Journal, Apple's suppliers struggled to keep up with demand for its latest smartphone, which had a knock-on effect by pushing the iPad Pro back to 2015.

 If that happens, reports from Taiwan that point to the iPad Pro as housing a more powerful version of the A8 chipset found in the iPhone 6 start to make a bit more sense.